Health Plan Choices

 All legally married same-sex spouses will be eligible family members under a Self and Family FEHB enrollment.
 In addition, the children of same-sex marriages will be treated just as those of opposite-sex marriages and will be eligible family members according to the same eligibility guidelines.
 This includes coverage for children of same-sex spouses as stepchildren.
-Employees will have 60 days from June 26, 2013 until August 26, 2013, to make immediate changes to their FEHB enrollment.
-Enrollees will continue to be eligible to make changes to their coverage options during Open Season (November-December 2013).
 For those employees who already have a Self and Family insurance plan, coverage for their same-sex spouse will begin immediately upon notifying their FEHB carrier of a newly eligible family member.
 For those employees electing Self and Family for the first time, benefits will become effective on the first day of the first pay period after the enrollment request is received in HR.
-While online enrollment systems are updated, it may be necessary for employees to update their elections using the Health Benefits Registration Form, SF-2809.
+Employees should use the Health Benefits Registration Form, SF-2809 to enroll a new dependent.
 Please send the completed form to the SAO Benefits Office, MS17.

 If you choose to enroll, your share of the premium depends on the plan you select.
 A substantial contribution to the premium is paid by Smithsonian.
 Your share of the premium will be deducted from your salary on a biweekly basis.
 The cost and coverage provided for part-time employees is the same as for full-time employees.
 For a premium rate comparison for FEHB plans, click here.